The Only Number I Trust During Earnings Season

 Action To Take

-Keep this in mind as we continue to plod through earnings season.
+Keep this in mind as you see companies report during earnings season.
 If you see a headline indicating that shares of one of your favorite companies have slid because earnings missed Wall Street’s expectations, take a deeper look in the financial statements.
 Perhaps it’s an opportunity to pick up shares of a wonderful company at a better price.